dnajd/nao-conscious/README.md

 # Features

+Wake up behavior
+ * knows how long he's been asleep
+ * has something to do / say about it

 Eye contact with people
  * using the face tracker for the most basic social tactic

 Face Recognition
- * log: who, when & how many time
+ * log: who, when, last view (how long ago) & how many time
  * express familiarity through warm / cold greetings based on stats
  * even add predictability with stats; ex. someone should be here right now

 Word Recognition
  * library of responses to build vocabulary
+ * randomize to choose between competing possible responses

 Movement
  * random movement to express vitality
- * triggered movement based on: time of day, face recognition, sound localization, word recognition
+ * triggered movement based on: time of day, face recognition, sound localization, word recognition, lighting in the room

 Probability
  * give events a probability of happening or not
  * used to choose between multiple possible events / actions
  * used to create a sense of identity, preference, personality
+ * try to not repeat itself too much through modifiers & logging

+Touch
+ * combo codes on touch sensors
+ * inteligent reaction to touch

 # Architecture & Notes